-- .1 Testing of the control panels shall be fully completed prior to the FAT, and shall include at minimum: - .1 Provide a signed and dated inspection sheet with all tests performed listed on it. - .2 The list of the various test procedures described hereunder is not restrictive, and does not relieve the control panel manufacturer of his responsibility to perform any other work that is not mentioned but requested to verify the good operation of the control panels. - .3 Isolate all instruments and components of the control panels as required to protect them from any damage during tests. - .4 Provide the services of qualified personnel as well as tools and equipment required to perform all tests and inspection of the control panels. - .5 Tests to include: - .1 Power supply functionality - .2 PLC component functionality - .3 Point to point tests of all inputs and outputs - .4 Power terminal voltage verification - .5 Relays and switches functionality - .6 E-stop system component functionality - .7 Receptacle and lighting functionality - .8 Ethernet switch and fibre transceiver functionality
+- .1 Testing of the control panels shall be completed to the greatest extent possible prior to the FAT, and shall include at minimum: - .1 Provide a signed and dated inspection sheet with all tests performed listed on it. - .2 The list of the various test procedures described hereunder is not restrictive, and does not relieve the control panel manufacturer of his responsibility to perform any other work that is not mentioned but requested to verify the good operation of the control panels.

+- .3 Isolate all instruments and components of the control panels as required to protect them from any damage during tests.

+- .4 Provide the services of qualified personnel as well as tools and equipment required to perform all tests and inspection of the control panels.

+- .5 Tests to include:

+- .1 Power supply functionality

+- .2 PLC component functionality

+- .3 Point to point tests of all inputs and outputs

+- .4 Power terminal voltage verification

+- .5 Relays and switches functionality

+- .6 E-stop system component functionality

+- .7 Receptacle and lighting functionality

+- .8 Ethernet switch and fibre transceiver functionality

+- .6 If the panel is modified after tests have been performed, tests shall be repeated.